Honors and Awards

 The Arts and Sciences student who has an average of at least 3.20 and has been on the Dean's List for three semesters is eligible to apply, under departmental sponsorship, for College Honors, a program of individual research/artistic creation undertaken in the senior year.
 The proposal must be approved by the Committee on Honors and Individual Studies.
 The student enrolls in THE 193 (3 hrs.) and THE 194 (3 hrs.), pursues the project under faculty guidance, writes an approved report, and orally defends his/her work.
 The College Honors recipients are named in the Commencement Program.

-A theatre student may graduate "with Departmental Honors" if he/she has a cumulative average of 3.0 or above, passes (with a 3.0 average or above) a comprehensive examination that synthesizes all the departmental courses taken by the student, and is recommended by the department.
+A theatre or dance student may graduate "with Departmental Honors" if he/she has a cumulative average of 3.0 or above, passes (with a 3.0 average or above) a comprehensive examination that synthesizes all the departmental courses taken by the student, and is recommended by the department.